Drop-In Recovery Center

 Food For Thought Program

-Monthly we go tot he First Presbyterian Church and cook a healthy well-balanced meal with the members.
+To support recovery, we have a Food For Thought Program with MHAJC's fully functioning kitchen in the Drop In Center.
 The members are able to learn healthy portion sizes, as well as, skills they can put on their resume such as: cooking, dishwashing, and waiting tables.
 The Food For Thought Program also aligns with our "Adopting Health Habits" program through partnership with Cornell Cooperative Extension of Jefferson County.

 Peer Run Housing First